Introduction to mysql_real_escape_string

 select prod_name from products where id=500 OR 1=1'

-The function does not escape SQL wildcards for LIKE operator.
-Since these characters cannot be escaped, they are measured as classic wildcards by the LIKE operator: To prevent this from error we will use a backslash before the wildcard LIKE operator.
+The function does not escape SQL wildcards for the LIKE operator.
+Since it is impossible to avoid using these characters, the LIKE operator considers them regular wildcards: We shall use a backslash before the wildcard LIKE operator to prevent this problem.

 Escape all characters: